 A training marathon runner should be consuming a diet that is composed of between 65% carbohydrates - 25% protein – 10% fat.
 So what type of carbohydrates should we take, the truth about it is that they are all different.
 Some supply energy very quickly while others provide a slow, steady stream of energy.
 Therefore carbohydrates are classified by numbers between 1 and 100.
 This is called the glycemic index (GI).
 Simple carbohydrate is high on the GI and gets into you system very quickly.
 Complex carbohydrate are generally lower on the GI and filter into your system more slowly.
 Foods that are low on the GI list tend to keep your blood glucose level and give you a steady supply of energy.
 When your blood glucose is stable, you can run for a longer period of time.

-here to find out the GI of the food that you consume.
+You may visit here to find out the GI of the food that you consume.

 High GI foods on the other hand give your blood glucose a boast.
 This causes your body to release insulin which pulls the carbohydrate out of your bloodstream and your blood glucose dropped.
 For that reason, you should be eating low GI carbohydrate during your training periods.
 Low GI carbohydrate are also best for general health and weight maintenance.